veit/jupyter-tutorial/docs/productive/git/tools.rst

 `nbstripout <https://github.com/kynan/nbstripout>`_ automates *Clear all outputs*.
 It uses `nbformat <https://nbformat.readthedocs.io/>`_ and a few auto magic to set up ``.git config``.
-In my opinion, however, it has two drawbacks: it is limited to the problematic metadata section, and it is slow.
+In my opinion, however, it has two drawbacks:

+* it is limited to the problematic metadata section
+* it is slow.